mOHITvOHRA-IITK/single_object_detector/README.md

 **TO DO**

-1. Add the button to update or append the data set
+1. Visualize result at full resolution image.
-2. visua;ize data set at full image
+2. Modify network for robust performance
-3. networkk for CPU training.
+3. Add tracking concept for smoothning.